 Advantages of flat structures

-- better team spirit
+- Improved team spirit.

-- less bureaucracy and easier decision making
+- Less bureaucracy and easier decision making.

 Disadvantages of flat structures

 - Staff may be reporting to multiple managers.
 This is known as matrix management.
 It draws on employees from different disciplines without changing their roles.
 Skills and information flow horizontally and this type of management is used to coordinate large projects or development processes.

 Some organisations develop informal or invisible structures that evolve around day to day interactions at work.
 They are important as invisible structures can feature: